stevenvachon/broken-link-checker/README.md

 ### `options.requestMethod`
 Type: `String`
 Default value: `"head"`
 The HTTP request method used in checking links.
-If you experience problems, try using `"get"`, however `options.retry405Head` should have you covered.
+If you experience problems, try using `"get"`, however `options.retry404Head` or `options.retry405Head` should have you covered.

+### `options.retry404Head`
+Type: `Boolean`
+Default value: `false`
+Some servers do not respond correctly to a `"head"` request method.
+When `true`, a link resulting in an HTTP 404 "Not Found" error will be re-requested using a `"get"` method before deciding that it is broken.

 ### `options.retry405Head`
 Type: `Boolean`